Forest Of Dean Lodges

 - Shop 10 mins walk and pub 12 mins walk

-- Note: On site beauty treatment room with hair, beauty and holistic treatments available at an extra charge
+- Note: On site beauty treatment room with hair, beauty and holistic treatments available as well as hot tub and sauna in private gazebo

 About the location